modernice/goes/README.md

 ## Getting Started

 [Read the documentation](https://goes.modernice.dev) to get started.
 It's still a work-in-progress but the best place to get started with development.
+You can also take a look at the ["To-Do" example](./examples/todo), which implements a simple event-sourced app that works distributedly.

 ## Contributing